1.3 National youth strategy

 - career and self-sufficiency,

-- leisure time – sport, entertainment and consumption of culture.
+- leisure time consists of sports, entertainment and consumption of culture.

 Responsible authority for the implementation of the Youth Strategy

-In the Government, formed in 2022, youth affairs, the implementation of the Youth Strategy and the PFNG (and the coordination of intergovernmental elements) take place in the Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium), in the Department of Youth Affairs (Ifjúságügyi Főosztály) that belongs to the Deputy State Secretariat for Youth Affairs (Fiatalokért Felelős Helyettes Államtitkárság) under the State Secretariat for Families (Családokért Felelős Államtitkárság).
-These units are primarily responsible for the implementation of the Strategy (and for the coordination of the intergovernmental elements).
+In the Government, formed in 2022, youth affairs and the implementation of the PFNG (and the coordination of inter-governmental elements) take place in the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium), in the Department for Young People (Fiatalokért Felelős Főosztály) that belongs to the Deputy State Secretariat for Young People (Fiatalokért Felelős Helyettes Államtitkárság) under the State Secretariat for Higher Education, Vocational and Adult Education, and Youth Affairs (Felsőoktatásért, Szak- és Felnőttképzésért, Fiatalokért Felelős Államtitkárság).

-The monitoring processes of the Youth Strategy include large sample youth research projects conducted every four years on a representative sample of 8 000 15-29 year olds.
+The Youth Strategy included an objective to conduct large sample youth research projects every four years on a representative sample of 8 000 15-29-year-olds.
 The findings of the survey are often referred to in youth policy planning.
-Besides these surveys, the action plans of the Youth Strategy also have indicators and monitoring processes.
-The latest research was conducted in 2020 (Magyar Fiatalok 2020).
-The Department of Youth Affairs follows the publication of the results of each cycle, and uses the findings for strategic planning.
+The latest research was conducted in 2024 on a widened age group of 15-34-year-olds and a decreased sample size of 5 000 individuals.
+The Department for Young People follows the publication of the results of each cycle and uses the findings for strategic planning.
+The results are still not published.

 Revisions/updates